sora-id/ios-demo/README.md

 ## Quickstart
 To quickly test out the verification flow you can clone the app from: https://github.com/sora-id/sora-ios-demo
-Open the app in Xcode and set navigate to the SoraiOSDemo--iOS--Info.plist file and set the API_KEY and BASE_URL fields.
+Open the app in Xcode and set navigate to the SoraiOSDemo--iOS--Info.plist file and set the API_KEY, PROJECT_ID, and BASE_URL fields.
 You can now run the app.

 > ⚠️ **Security Note**: For a production system, do not embed this key in the client side application.
 Requests to Sora’s API should only be performed on your backend servers.!